Yesterday, SAP unveiled SAP Lumira 2.0 at the SAP Insider BI2017 conference in Orlando, Florida.

 Lumira 2.0 cannot just be a “better Lumira”.
 It must be a credible alternative to what’s currently available- and leading- in the marketplace.
 It’s no longer sufficient for SAP to prepare its sales force or its partners to do battle in the marketplace.
 The battle is being played out at customer sites around the globe.
 SAP must also prepare its customers to fight- and win- data discovery projects from the vendors who are landing and expanding right in front of their eyes.

-For many SAP customers, it’s no longer about keeping tools Tableau out of the enterprise.
+For many SAP customers, it’s no longer about keeping tools like Tableau out of the enterprise.
 It’s already there.
-The game is now about keeping Tableau running in tandem with solutions from SAP.
+The game is now about keeping Tableau and its peers running in tandem with solutions from SAP.
 Is it time for SAP to adjust strategy and help their customers reach that goal instead?

 - SAP Lumira and Design Studio Convergence, published on SAP Community May 20, 2016 by Blair Wheadon